| By John C

 Silence altered them.
 The tradition of the Capsule

 of release is not without roots."
+"Prejudice!
+Antique parochialism!
+The only

 reason why what we think of as True Men prevailed,